telerik/maui-docs/controls/docklayout/docklayout-docking.md

 ---
-title: Positioning Child Elements
+title: Docking Functionality
-page_title: .NET MAUI DockLayout Documentation | Docking functionality
+page_title: .NET MAUI DockLayout Documentation | Docking Functionality
 description: "Learn how to use the docking functionality and position child elements with the Telerik UI for .NET MAUI DockLayout control."
 position: 2
 slug: docklayout-docking
 ---

-# Positioning Child Elements
+# Docking Functionality

 The DockLayout provides options for setting the position of child elements to different areas of the layout and aligning multiple elements to one side.

-## Setting the Position
+## Setting the Position of Child Elements

 To define the docking side of a child element inside the dock layout component, use **RadDockLayout.Dock** attached property which receives any of the following values: